top of page

 3. In a medium size mixing bowl add the flour, baking soda, baking powder, Himalayan salt, pumpkin pie spice, and cinnamon.
 Stir with a spoon or spatula and set aside.

-4. Pull the browned butter bowl out of the fridge and add coconut sugar.
+4. Pull the browned butter bowl out of the fridge and add coconut sugar (or maple sugar).
 Whisk it together- it should resemble wet sand.
 Add the egg yoke, maple syrup, vanilla, and pumpkin puree.
 Whisk in until smooth.

 5. Add the dry ingredients (flour mixture) to the wet ingredients (butter mixture).
 Fold in with a spatula until the cookie dough is evenly combined and smooth.
 This will not resemble usual cookie dough- it will be really doughy and it will be stretchy.